-While conduction is the transfer of heat energy by direct contact, convection is the movement of heat by actual motion of matter; radiation is the transfer of energy with the help of electromagnetic waves.
 People often misconstrue, these forms of heat transfer but, they are based on diverse physical interaction to transfer energy.
 To study the difference between conduction, convection and radiation, let’s take a look at the article provided below.

 Content: Conduction Vs Convection Vs Radiation

 |Basis for Comparison||Conduction||Convection||Radiation|

 |Meaning||Conduction is a process in which transfer of heat takes place between objects by direct contact.||Convection refers to the form of heat transfer in which energy transition occurs within the fluid.||Radition alludes to the mechanism in which heat is transmitted without any physical contact between objects.|

 |Represent||How heat travels between objects in direct contact.||How heat passes through fluids.||How heat flows through empty spaces.|

 |Cause||Due to temperature difference.||Due to density difference.||Occurs from all objects, at temperature greater than 0 K.|